jendiamond/best-practices/README.md

 1. This is [a good clean sample](https://github.com/funkhaus/factory/blob/master/src/components/WorkBlock/BlockWork.vue) component to study.
 1. If your component accesses $store or $route directly, you're doing it wrong.
 Use props and events instead.

-## Important Concepts
+## Important Concepts (Review)
 1. We care about Chrome, Safari and Firefox in that order.
+1. Don’t leave behind old code.
-1. You can write breakpoints without needing a media query generally.
+- [ ] [Max-width]()  You can write breakpoints without needing a media query generally.
 Often using width and max-width is enough.
 Good break points will really just be font-size and reducing columns perhaps.
-1. Understand collapsible margins!
+- [ ] Collapsible margins!
-1. Understand intrinsic ratio sizing!
+- [ ] Intrinsic ratio sizing!
-1. Understand when to use wp-content, v-html, v-text
+- [ ] Understand when to use wp-content, v-html, v-text
-1. Clean up after yourself, don’t leave behind old code!

 ## Be better at
 1. Drew to show everyone how to build top-panel/bottom-panel style fixed sliding sites